Table of contents

 They could have been developers, designers, or even marketers, but you would rarely see any of them rise within the ranks of an organization.

-With the adoption of remote work, thousands of companies now use software like Deel to add skilled professionals to their teams from anywhere in the world.
+With the adoption of remote work, thousands of companies now use software like Deel to add skilled professionals from anywhere in the world to their teams.

-Instead of outsourcing, companies realize it is much more profitable (and cost-effective) to bring a full-time international employee aboard.
+Instead of outsourcing, companies realize bringing a full-time international employee aboard is much more profitable (and cost-effective).

 As a result, geography may not necessarily determine your salary in a company.